psycedelicAI/high-security-facility-concept/docs/surveillance-model.md

 # Surveillance Model – High-Security Facility Concept

-> En modell för hur CCTV, termisk övervakning, anti-tamper-placering, roof security, 3D Threat Thinking och operativa incidentvyer kan integreras i en högsäker facilitymiljö.
+> A model for how CCTV, thermal surveillance, anti-tamper placement, roof security, 3D Threat Thinking, and operational incident views can be integrated into a high-security facility environment.

 ---